 You can also book a room hourly.
 Prices start from 70€/4 hours.
 Contact Yotelair (airside) for more details.

-It takes time to get to the hotel, plus you need to eat and leave the room early enough to catch the flight and find the right gate.
-If I was alone with a baby, I probably would consider an airport hotel as an option, but now there were two of us to make everything easier.
+It also takes time to get to the hotel, plus you need to eat and leave the room early enough to catch the flight and find the right gate.
+If I was alone with a baby, I would have considered an airport hotel as an option, but now there were two of us to make everything easier.

-Instead of booking the hotel, we decided to find a place to sleep from the airport.
-Obviously, the most important things were to find a sleeping place for our daughter.
+Instead of booking the hotel, we decided to find a place where to sleep from the airport.
+The most important thing was to find a sleeping place for our daughter.

-There were some benches near the gates and around the airport.
-Like Ataturk Airport, there were people sitting on the floors.
-It wasn’t even the busiest time of the day.
+We found some benches near the gates and around the airport.
+Like in Ataturk Airport, people were sitting on the floors, even it wasn’t the busiest time of the day.

 I wish they had seated the new airport better than the old one.

-After exploring Istanbul airport for a while, we found an area with multi-functional furniture.
+After exploring Istanbul airport for a while, we found an area with multi-functional furnishing.
 The area is designed for hanging out, sleeping, resting, working, and so on.
 Pictures below.
 I loved it.

 We took two chairs for ourselves and placed our daughter on the sofa to sleep.
-She had a good nap, though the airport is not the most silent and darkest place to sleep.
+She had a good nap, despite the airport is not the most silent and darkest place to sleep.

-While our daughter was sleeping on the couch, we had refreshing coffees from Starbucks and loaded the batteries for the rest of the travel.
+Meanwhile our daughter was sleeping on the couch, we took refreshing coffees from Starbucks and loaded our batteries for the rest of the trip.

 If I was alone, I’d be there for sure!
 But for the family, it’s not ideal.
-Firstly, there were no room and second I’d rather not to wake up everyone, by taking a baby to the rest zone.
+Firstly, there were no room and second I wouldn’t like to wake up everyone, by taking a baby to the rest zone.
 Family rooms, for the next big airport, please!

 Here are a few pictures of the rest zone, excellent idea, right?

-Compared to Ataturk Airport, I found there were fewer restaurants and coffee shops at Istanbul new Airport.
+Compared to Ataturk Airport there were fewer restaurants and coffee shops at Istanbul new Airport.

 For example, I remember Ataturk had some healthier food options and lots of restaurants, which I didn’t find from the new Airport.
 Or maybe I wasn’t looking close enough.

-I saw some restaurants in the terminal, but to be honest they looked very expensive and too fancy to go with the baby.
-So, in the end, we decided to go to eat in the restaurant deck upstairs.
+I did see some restaurants in the terminal, but to be honest, they looked like costly and too fancy to go in with the baby.
+So, we decided to go to eat in the restaurant deck upstairs.

-You may probably remember “big”, noisy and chaotic restaurant area in Ataturk Airport (I don’t miss it.).
+If you’ve been to Ataturk, you probably remember the big, noisy and chaotic restaurant area (I don’t miss it.).
 The area where Burger King, Popeyes, Sbarro and some other fast-food restaurants were located.
 It was horrible.

-Well, I have news for you (you decide if it’s good or bad) there is a similar area at the new Istanbul Airport.
-The view is nicer (obviously), but the area and restaurants are the same (Pictures below).
+Well, I have news for you: (you decide if it’s good or bad) there is a similar area at the new airport.
+The view is nicer, but the area and restaurants are the same (Pictures below).

-Luckily, I had packed extra clothes and some other food for the baby.
+Luckily, I had packed extra clothes and some snacks for the baby.
 Pasta and tomato sauce wasn’t the best idea.
-Next time we go downstairs for steaks.
+Next time we’ll go to downstairs for steaks.
 Or probably not.

-Have you found good restaurants with decent prices from Istanbul New Airport?
+Have you found any good and affordable restaurants from Istanbul New Airport?

 If yes, let me know, what and where.
-I head there next time.
+I’ll go there next time.

 There were ENOUGH TOILETS and most of them had toilet paper (still would recommend having your own with you).